Hearing Link

-Hearing Link is part of Hearing Dogs for Deaf People, a UK-wide charitable organisation for adults with hearing loss, their family and friends.
+Hearing Link Services is part of Hearing Dogs for Deaf People, a UK-wide charitable organisation for adults with hearing loss, their family and friends.
 The head office is in Saunderton, Buckinghamshire.
 Its Royal Patron is The Princess Royal.

 Activities

-Hearing Link promotes and encourages peer support, so services are largely driven and delivered by people with personal experience of hearing loss:
+Hearing Link Services promotes and encourages peer support, so services are largely driven and delivered by people with personal experience of hearing loss: